-The decision was meant to improve access to weight loss treatment, reduce the stigma of obesity and underscore the fact that obesity is not always a matter of self-control.
+The decision was meant to improve access to weight loss treatment, reduce the stigma of obesity and underscore the fact that obesity is not always a matter of self-control and willpower.

 But others argue that calling obesity a disease automatically categorizes a large portion of Americans as "sick," when they may not be.
 Instead, critics say obesity should be considered a risk factor for many diseases, but not a disease in and of itself.

-Although there are lots of fad diets, such short-term dietary changes are not the best way to maintain a healthy weight, the CDC says.
+Although there are lots of fad diets, such short-term dietary changes are not the best way to keep weight off permanently, the CDC says.
 Instead, people should aim to make long-term changes, such as eating healthy on a regular basis, and boosting daily physical activity.
 Behavior changes, such as understanding what stresses or situations may contribute to overeating and learning to modify these behaviors, are also important for achieving weight-loss goals.

-According to the CDC, Some actions that may help with weight loss include:
+According to the CDC, here are some tips that may help people lose weight successfully:

-- Making small changes to your eating habits, such as eating more slowly, putting your fork down between bites and drinking more water, which can reduce the number of calories people consume
+- Make small changes to your eating habits, such as eating more slowly, putting your fork down between bites and drinking more water, which can all help to reduce the number of calories people consume.

-- Identifying ways to incorporate healthy habits into your daily routine, such as taking a walk at lunchtime.
+- Identify ways to incorporate healthy habits into your daily routine, such as taking a walk at lunchtime.

-- Setting specific but realistic goals for weight-loss and exercise, such as having a salad with dinner and walking for 15 minutes in the evening.
+- Set specific but realistic goals for weight-loss and exercise, such as having a salad with dinner and walking for 15 minutes in the evening.

-Once you've lost weight, regular physical activity (60 to 90 minutes of moderate physical activity per day, on most days of the week) can help keep weight off, the CDC says.
+Once you've lost weight, regular physical activity (60 to 90 minutes of moderate-intensity physical activity per day, on most days of the week) can help keep weight off, the CDC says.

 For people who are still severely obese after attempting to lose weight through diet and exercise, other treatments, such as bariatric surgery, may be an option.
 Bariatric surgery — an operation to make the stomach smaller — is recommended for people with a BMI of 40 or more, or if they have a serious health problem related to their obesity and have a BMI of 35 or more.